The Brelms Trust CIO

 Decision Timeline

 Trustees meet quarterly to review and award grants.
-Specific processing timeframes are not publicly documented.
+All decisions are communicated by email as soon as possible after trustee meetings.

 Success Rates